cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 # Game of Links
 **Rules, Provision, Description and Participation**

-Welcome to the Game of Links! <br>
+Welcome to the Game of Links!

 The game is part of the distribution games planned in our [whitepaper](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ).
 In this document, we describe the purpose, the rules and the tools that are required to participate in the Game. `euler-5` is the technical name of our incentivized testnet that is required for the launch of the `cyber` network.
 The Game of Links is going to be held as part of the `euler-5` testnet.
 The game is organized by cyber\~Congress.
 The main goal of the participants is to win, as many tokens as possible, from cyber\~Congress and its seed donators.